amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.3-draft.rst

    * [U] `"Flow Process Kernel`" [list]: Control parameters for the flow methods

-     * [U] `"Discretization Method`" [string]: Specifies the spatial discretization method.
-The Available options are: `"mfd scaled`", `"optimized mfd scaled`" (default), `"two point flux approximation`", and `"support operator`".
+     * [U] `"Discretization Method`" [string] specifies the spatial discretization method.
+The available options options for the finite volume method: `"FV: Default`", `"FV: Monotone`", `"FV: Multi-Point Flux Approximation`", and `"FV: Extended to Boundary Edges`".
-       The second option is recommended for orthogonal meshes and diagonal absolute permeability.
+       The available option for the mimetic finite difference method are `"MFD: Default`", `"MFD: Optimized for Sparsity`", `"MFD: Support Operator`", `"MFD: Optimized for Monotonicity`", and `"MFD: Two-Point Flux Approximation`".
+The option `"MFD: Optimized for Monotonicity`" cannot be applied to all meshes.
+When it is not acceptable, the discretization method falls back to `"MFD: Optimized for Sparsity`".

      * [U] `"Relative Permeability`" [string]: Defines a method for calculating the *upwinded* relative permeability.
 The available options are: `"upwind with gravity`",